 This is probably one of the most secret places in Europe.
 Yet Slovenia is such a beautiful country, definitely one of my favourites and well worth a visit !

-Surrounded by sea and mountains
+The best places in Slovenia, surrounded by sea and mountains

 What I liked the most about Slovenia is that it is a great combination between different landscapes : Austrian-like mountains and lakes in the North and Venetian cities under the sun in the South.